s-vigneshwaran/Webcam-Trackpad/README.md

 # Webcam-Trackpad
-Trackpad functions using hand landmark detection using OpenCV and Mediapipe
+Gesture based trackpad functions using hand landmark detection using OpenCV and Mediapipe